mayank055-coder/mayank055-coder/README.md

 # Hi, I'm Mayank Gupta 👋

-🎓 BCA Student | Data Analyst
+- 🎓 BCA Student | Data Analyst
-📊 Turning raw data into actionable insights
+- 📊 Learning Data Science & Machine Learning
+- 💡 Passionate about solving real-world problems using data
+- 📈 Currently working on Data Analysis & ML Projects

 ---

 ## 🚀 About Me

-Computer Applications undergraduate in Data Science and Machine Learning.
+- Computer Applications undergraduate in Data Science and Machine Learning.
 Skilled in Python, SQL, and data analysis, with experience in developing end-to-end data-driven applications.
-Strong foundation in statistical analysis, model development, and data preprocessing.
+- Strong foundation in statistical analysis, model development, and data preprocessing.
 Passionate about solving complex problems through scalable and efficient solutions.
-Focused on continuous learning and building impactful systems driven by data.
+- Focused on continuous learning and building impactful systems driven by data.

 <!-- Language and Tools Section Here -->